-Robert De Niro Tells Twitter Trolls To ‘Eat Sh– And Die’ Over Mean Tweets
+Robert De Niro Tells Twitter Trolls To ‘Eat Sh** And Die’ Over Mean Tweets

 Robert De Niro Tells His Trolls Just How He Feels On Jimmy Kimmel Live!

-While appearing on Jimmy Kimmel’s late night talk show, Robert De Niro shared his usual no nonsense attitude, while reading and responding to mean tweets, according to E!
+While appearing on Jimmy Kimmel’s late night talk show, Robert De Niro shared his usual no nonsense attitude while reading and responding to mean tweets, according to E!
 News.
-Whether Robert was faced with trolls criticizing his age or his appearance, the veteran actor had something to say in response, mostly uttering a F— you” amid his less than amused physical expressions.
+Whether Robert was faced with trolls criticizing his age or his appearance, the veteran actor had something to say in response, mostly uttering a F*** you” amid his less than amused physical expressions.

 “There are now two things visible from space: The Great Wall of China and Robert De Niro’s mole,” read one mean tweet.

 “Who does this?
 Who are you?
-Are you some little f—ing 15 year old with nothing better to do with your life?” asked De Niro.
+Are you some little f***ing 15 year old with nothing better to do with your life?” asked De Niro.

-De Niro’s responses reached a climax, when another Twitter user criticized Robert for his age and his roles in films about mobsters.
+De Niro’s responses reached a climax when another Twitter user criticized Robert for his age and his roles in films about mobsters.
 For that remark, Robert tossed out another impassioned F-bomb, stirring giggles from the audience.

 Still reeling from the previous tweet, De Niro continued on to the next one, which was just a generic insult aimed at the actor.